Igigog/anomaly-modding-book/src/reference/file-formats/textures/dds.md

 ### Format

-- RGB - Diffuse colour
+- RGB - Diffuse color
 - A - Alpha (Used for translucent/transparent shaders like glass/grass)

 ### Supported texture compression formats